Dryer Duct Maintenance Issues

 Proper built-in dyer ducting is made of smooth rigid metal, sealed air tight at all joints and with gentle curves at any bends.
 This is so cleaning brushes can slide through easily.

-Flexible ducting use for this purpose is a code violation.
-It is not to be used for any built-in dryer ducting except for the final connection to the appliance.
+Flexible ducting used for this purpose is a code violation.
+Flex duct is not to be used for any built-in dryer vent ducting except for the final connection to the appliance.
 Code allows the total dryer ducts to be no longer than 14′ with two elbows.
 For vent lengths exceeding 14′ and 2 elbows, a dryer booster fan should be added.

-We occasionally see cheap flexible ducting installed, especially in “flipped” homes.
+At HPS we occasionally see cheap flexible ducting installed, especially in “flipped” homes.
 When we see it we recommend immediate replacement so that the duct can be properly maintained down the road.
-If you have flex in your home, you should replace it.
+If you have flex in your home, you should replace it with rigid.
+Your local HVAC contractor can do this for you.

 We sometimes also see dryer ducts that terminate in the attic or crawlspace.
-This is a code violation that allows moisture and lint to a accumulate in those areas.
+This is a code violation and it allows moisture and lint to a accumulate in those areas.
 Elevated moisture and humidity is exactly what mold loves and an open duct is always a nice place for rodents to take up residence.
+More than once we have found dead rodents in the dyer duct.
+This is not a good way to have fresh smelling clothes coming from your dryer.

 Check out this video on how to clean your dryer duct: